GoogleChrome/web.dev/src/site/content/en/learn/pwa/complexity/index.md

 But emphasizes that simplicity isn't about:

-* Having one instance or performing one operation.
+> "Having one instance or performing one operation."

 Whether or not something is simple is about how interconnected it is.